2025 Updated Version

 • Connecticut Lactation Accommodations Policy: Reasonable accommodations are expected to be provided for nursing mothers.

-• Connecticut Domestic Violence and Family Leave Policy:Companies with 3 or more employees are required to provide leave for employees who are victims of family violence.
+• Connecticut Domestic Violence and Family Leave Policy:Companies with 3 or more employees are required to provide leave for employees who are victims of family violence or sexual assault.

 • Connecticut Jury Duty Policy: Employees who have been summoned to jury duty must be allowed to serve without retaliation.
 Full-time employees should be paid their regular wages for the first 5 days of jury service.